top of page

 Principal Investigator: Associate Professor Ingrid Halland

-Host institution: The University of Oslo
+Host institution: The University of Bergen

 The research project ʻHow Norway Made the World Whiterʼ (NorWhite) studies a Norwegian innovation; the white pigment titanium dioxide in a historical, aesthetic, and critical lens—focusing on how the pigment transformed surfaces in art, architecture, and design.
 The primary research question is: What are the cultural and aesthetic changes instigated by titanium white and TiO2 surfaces – and how can both the material in itself and these changes be conceptualized and made visible?
 NorWhite connects challenging topics - whiteness, technological innovation, and mass-exploitation of natural resources - in a single case study.
 The project will do this through an interdisciplinary research design grounded in an original and creative humanities approach that merges art history and artistic research.